musselwhizzle/Focus-Points/docs/Focus Points.md

 ### Keyboard Shortcuts

 To simplify the operation of the plugin, keyboard shortcuts are supported.
-These shortcuts can be used to perform all actions associated with the user interface, so the plugin can be controlled entirely by the keyboard, without the need to touch the mouse:
+These shortcuts can be used to perform all actions associated with the user interface, so the plugin can be controlled entirely by the keyboard, without the need to touch the mouse.

+Some shortcuts in V3.1 have been changed to avoid collision with Lightroom tagging shortcuts.
+Previously, 'p' was used for 'previous', 'x' for 'exit', and 'u' for 'user manual'.
+Instead of 'Exit', the plugin will now close using the 'Close' button (shortcut 'C').

 | Action                                      | Keyboard shortcuts |
 |---------------------------------------------|--------------------|